HIM-Terengganu-Dev/himclinic-his/QUICK_START.md

     ↓
 Google Authentication
     ↓
-Check if email in ALLOWED_EMAILS
+Check if user exists in database (by Google ID or email)
     ↓
-  YES → Dashboard ✅
+  EXISTS → Update last_login → Dashboard ✅
     ↓
-  NO → Access Denied ❌ (/auth/error)
+  NOT FOUND → Access Denied ❌ (/auth/error)
 ```

 ---